 If you’re exploring different firewood options for your fireplace, outdoor firepit, or stove, then you have probably heard the term “seasoned firewood.”
-The more you research, the more you will hear horror stories about seasoned firewood.
+Many places recommend seasoned firewood as a great solution, but if you really do your research, you will start to hear horror stories about seasoned firewood.

 What Is Seasoned Firewood?